entropyxyz/community/README.md

 Want to chat about Entropy and interact with the rest of the community?
 Head over to the [**General** category under the **Discussions** tab](https://github.com/entropyxyz/community/discussions/categories/general)!

 You can also join the [Entropy Discord server](https://discord.gg/H32pB3Ef).
+Do not post support queries in Discord.
+Check out the [Support process](#support) detailed below to get help.

 ## Annoucements